Yuki2718/adblock/README.md

 - rarely seen plugins such that used by less than 100 sites according to themesinfo.com
 - CSS-only plugins; those generic rules can have performance impact so I guess blocking CSS-only plugins does not pay enough.

+Click on the Raw button of the page and copy & paste the code to your uBlock Origin's My filters pane.

 [^1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security, privacy, or performance value.
 </details>